-The Group holds investments in two associates.
+The Group holds investments in four associates.
 One associate, incorporated in Hong Kong, provides interbank clearing services.
-Another associate, incorporated outside Hong Kong, holds investment funds.
-The Group holds equity interests in these associates ranging from 23% to 50%.
+The other three associates, incorporated outside Hong Kong, hold overseas investment properties and investment funds.
+The Group holds equity interests in these associates ranging from 25% to 50%.